marcelauliano/MitoHiFi/README.md

 (iv) choose a representative as the final mitochondria genome assembly<br />

+(iv) plot annotation image and a reads coverage plot (if started with **-r**)

 -----

 ## 2. Installation

-There are two ways to install MitoHiFi v2.3:
+There are two ways to install MitoHiFi v3.0.0:

 (i) manually - and then you will need to have all the dependencies installed in your PATH.

-(ii) with a singularity image (highly recommended)
+(ii) with a docker image so you can run if with a singularity (highly recommended)

 ### 2.1 Manual installation - Dependencies